Financial-Times/ui-style-guide/index.md

 __Clarion__

-Clarion is the standard article body font on the FT webapp only.
+Clarion is the standard article body font on the FT webapp.

 __Arial / Helvetica__

-This is the fallback standard font if Benton Sans is not available.
+If Benton Sans is not available these fonts can be used as a fallback.

-All these fonts can be retrieved from the <a href="http://registry.origami.ft.com/components/o-fonts">Origami o-fonts component.</a>
+All fonts can be retrieved from the <a href="http://registry.origami.ft.com/components/o-fonts">Origami o-fonts component.</a>

 ###Implementation Names